-The books have almost 100 different recipes between them, many of which can be made with different combinations of ingredients for extra variety.
+The books have tonnes of delicious and unique recipes between them, most of which can be made with different combinations of ingredients for extra variety.
 Go take a look on the Books page for more details.

 Kalimirch (Black Pepper) Curry Recipe

 Kadai Paneer Recipe

 Buy the Books

 Here’s a little more history about how I was inspired to recreate British Indian Restaurant (BIR) recipes:

 My love for Indian food goes right back to my childhood.
 Growing up in Britain in the seventies, my experience of food was mostly the staple British classics, such as roast meat and two veg, cauliflower cheese, beans on toast, ham salad, cheese on toast, chicken pie and of course potatoes… many potatoes!
 As a special treat, a spaghetti bolognase or lasagne would be conjured up.

 My very first memories of Indian food come from when I was around six years-old.
 Lying in bed, I could smell an amazing aroma of curry drifting upstairs.
 My parents would be enjoying a rare Indian takeaway.
 Salivating, I would sneak downstairs, complaining that I couldn’t sleep, and showing great interest in the foil containers laid out on the table, which had the most amazing magical colours and smells.